Best USD exchange shops in Tokyo for 2026: ranked with live data

 Tokyo Station's mix is more transit-oriented:

-Tokyo Station's best shop (#1) is about 0.5–1.0 % behind Shinjuku West's #1.
+Tokyo Station's best shop (#1) is typically a notch behind Shinjuku West's #1.
 For travelers passing through Tokyo Station, the gap is small enough to make Tokyo Station a reasonable backup.

 What this means for your visit